Discrete Choice Models in PyMC-Marketing

 The Pitch: Choice Matters

 Consumer choice is everywhere — from cereal to cars to climate systems.
-Business success hinges on understanding these choices: pricing, product design, market segmentation.
+Business success hinges on understanding these choices are driven by pricing, product design, market segmentation strategies.

 Agenda